future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 This is the descriptions that a user can see in the editor when participating in a challenge or taking an exercise.
 This description should contain details about what to do, how it can be done, and how the result will be scored.

+Use the description structure below :

+- Provide a general description of the challenge or exercise (should not have theoretical knowledge about the topic).
+- Use semi-formal but simple, clear language.
+- A light joke or two is okay, but the tone should stay informative — not humorous overall.
+- Provide the information in both English and Swedish, directly one after the other if needed:
+  - English text must be wrapped with [english] ... [/english].
+  - Swedish text must be wrapped with [swedish] ... [/swedish].
+- A challenge or an exercise has levels.
+Use the structure below for levels:
+  - Each difficulty level must start with [level<level_number>] and end with [/level<level_number>].
+  - Give each level a descriptive name that acts like a title for that level’s task.
+  - Each level must include the following:
+    - A part of the challenge or exercise description that user must solve in that level
+    - An example showing both input and output.
+    - An explanation of the example
+    - An API Helper Function explanation (if needed)
+    - Do not mention or include anything about the Solution API.
+    - Write all the information both in English and Swedish, directly after each other:
+      - English text must be wrapped with [english] ... [/english].
+      - Swedish text must be wrapped with [swedish] ... [/swedish].
+   - Each level may include an implementation APIs
+     - Introduce the implementation API as part of the task (e.g., "You can use the following function to...").
+- Make sure the task is easy to follow, logically structured, and visually clear where needed.
+- All content must be bilingual if it needed by a user otherwise default is English:
+  - Use [english] ... [/english] for English text.
+  - Use [swedish] ... [/swedish] for Swedish text.

 You can use special tags to manage what text is displayed.
 To write text which only is visible when Level 1 is selected in an exercise, write: